-One of the best perks about owning a recording studio is being able to profit from it.
+One of the best perks of owning a recording studio is being able to profit from it.
 The easiest way to turn a profit is by renting out recording services.
 Recording Studios are affordable these days, ranging between $2,000-$10,000 on the lower end for a quality setup capable of top-notch production.

 1. Make Sure Clients Respect Your Time

 2. Make Sure You’re On Time (Lead By Example)

 Before the session starts, make sure everything is configured and ready to go.
 You never want your client waiting for you to get things set up, it makes you look unprofessional.
 The client’s time is just as important as yours, if they only have 1 hour to record, you need to respect that by being ready ahead of time.

 3. Recording Studio’s Terms Are Clear & Easy To Understand